coronawhatnow/coronawhatnow.com/index.md

 title: Home
 nav_order: 1
 ---
 # Coronavirus is impacting your life.
-Now what?
+What now?
 This a free, open, and collaborative website for collecting actionable resources for people and businesses affected by coronavirus aka COVID-19.

 Click your region or use search to get started.